DavisDaddy/sta032/upenn_intro.md

 Lists are data structures without the restriction to one type of data.
 Lists are sequences of anything.
 They can contain: basic data types, vectors, matrices, arrays, lists (recursion), ... .
-In particular, they can contain arbitrarily nested lists of lists.
+In particular, they can contain arbitrarily nested lists of lists (which is the only point of the binary-tree example, the details of which are otherwise unimportant in this context).

 Here are some examples: